widelands/widelands/README.md

 ### Code

+The master branch and open pull requests will be formatted automatically by a GitHub action that runs `clang-format`.
+When you push to an open pull request, the formatting changes will be pushed back to the branch after about four minutes.
+Don't forget to run 'git pull' before you push again.
+Formatting is only triggered the first time you push *after* you opened the PR.
+You need to enable *local and third-party actions* in the Actions tab of your fork's settings to enable automatic formatting.
+If you disable actions, no formatting will take place on your branches.
-Before you make any changes to C++ code, we recommend that you install our githook that will automatically format any changed files when you commit.
+To reduce the amount of changes introduced by automatic formatting, you can install our githook that will automatically format any changed C++ files when you commit:

 1. Install `clang-format`
 2. Run `./install-githooks.sh`